sara-sabr/ITStrategy/_pages/en/capabilities.md

   e.
 Strongly Disagree

 ##### DORA method

-Present these measures together (un-labelled and untitled) with responses ranging from Strongly Disagree (=1) to Neither Agree nor Disagree (=4) to Strongly Agree (=7).
-They are a latent construct, which means you can average their scores to provide a single score for your Westrum culture metric.

-- On my team, information is actively sought.
-- Messengers are not punished when they deliver news of failures or other bad news.
-- On my team, responsibilities are shared.
-- On my team, cross-functional collaboration is encouraged and rewarded.
-- On my team, failure causes inquiry.
-- On my team, new ideas are welcomed.

 Measure with survey of IITB employees.
 Aim for a Westrum culture metric > 35